cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

 Activation Google Cloud Service
 -------------------------------

-Google allows you to apply for an free account and offers you $300 in credits to use google cloud.
-After creating a new account apply for free trail and $300 credit at:
+Google allows you to apply for a free account and offers you $300 in credits to use google cloud.
+After creating a new account apply for a free trail and $300 credit at:

 -  `Get Started for